pachungulo/dotfiles/README.md

 I use `.chezmoiexternal` to keep my neovim config in a seperate repository.
 I just prefer to keep them seperate.
 [Here](https://github.com/pachungulo/nvim-config) is my config.

+## SurfingKeys

+One of my favorite extensions right now!
+My config is in the repo under `miscFiles`, and to use it you can just set the url in advanced mode to `https://raw.githubusercontent.com/pachungulo/dotfiles/refs/heads/main/miscFiles/SurfingKeys.js`